 In 1990, the Society established an annual award for the Best Dissertation in the History and Methodology of Economics in memory of Joseph Dorfman.
 Historian of economics and Distinguished Fellow of the History of Economics Society, Joseph Dorfman’s family endowed a permanent fund for this prize.

-The winner will receive a stipend of $500 plus travel expenses up to $500 to attend the 51st annual conference of the History of Economics Society (July 2024 in Santiago, Chile).
-All dissertations in the history of economics and economic methodology, written in English and completed during the last two years (September 2021 to August 2023), are eligible.
+The winner will receive a stipend of $500 plus travel expenses up to $1,000 to attend the 52nd annual conference of the History of Economics Society (June 2025 in Richmond, Virginia).
+All dissertations in the history of economics and economic methodology, written in English, completed and defended during the last two years (September 2022 to August 2024), are eligible.
 The selection committee will consider all nominated dissertations, with self-nominations permitted.

-The selection committee is formed this year by Giandomenica Becchio (University of Torino), Jean-Baptiste Fleury (HDEA, Sorbonne Université), and Juan Carlos Acosta (Universidad del Valle).
+The selection committee is formed this year by Jean-Baptiste Fleury (HDEA, Sorbonne Université), Juan Carlos Acosta (Universidad del Valle), and Marianna Johnson (University of Wisconsin Oshkosh).

-To nominate a dissertation for the Dorfman Prize, please contact the Chair of the committeegiandomenica.becchio@unito.it
+To nominate a dissertation for the Dorfman Prize, please contact the Chair of the committee: jean-baptiste.fleury@sorbonne-universite.fr

 Award Recipients